xlanor/mirror.jingk.ai/README.md

 ### Service in India may be affected

-This mirror is running on a cloudflare domain, and may not be avaliable to users from India as there are ISP blocks being implemented on cloudflare.
+This mirror is running on a cloudflare domain, and may not be avaliable to users from India as there are ISPs who block domains hosted on cf due to a court order.

 Please move to another mirror service instead as I do not intend to move from cf.